- Off The Beaten Path

-After breakfast your private guide and driver takes you to My Son Holy Land (about one hour), considered to be one of the best-preserved Cham structures in Vietnam.
+After breakfast, your private guide and driver will take you to My Son Holy Land (about one hour), considered to be one of the best-preserved Cham structures in Vietnam.
 My Son is a former capital of the ancient Cham civilization that ruled central Vietnam between the second and thirteenth centuries.
 The complex is comprised of seventy Hindu-like towers and temples dating from the second century.

-After visit the temple complex and take plenty photos, you’ll be taken back to Hoi An at around mid-day.
-The remainder of the day is free to explore the town, visit the local markets or simply enjoy your shopping.
+After visiting the temple complex and taking plenty of photos, you’ll be taken back to Hoi An at around mid-day.
+The remainder of the day will be free to explore the town, visit the local markets or simply enjoy your shopping.

 Overnight in Hoi An

 Depart Hoi An, you will be driven towards Hue which is about 120km from Hoi An town.
-Today the journey over Hai Van Pass will be one of the most scenic one.
+Today the journey over Hai Van Pass will be one of the most scenic ones.

-In Danang, a stop will be made at Cham Museum which has an open air collection of Cham sculptures.
-Many of the sandstone carving are breathtaking.
+In Danang, a stop will be made at Cham Museum which has an open-air collection of Cham sculptures.
+Many of the sandstone carvings are breathtaking.
 Visit the marble mountain.
 You also stop at the famous My Khe Beach (Known as China Beach by American GIs) for some quick photos.

 Arrive in Hue and check into your hotel.

-After a local lunch you will visit the Imperial Citadel, a 19th-century walled fortress taken by North Vietnam during the Tet Offensive in the Vietnam War.
-Later you embark on a boat cruise along Perfume River to vist Thien Mu Pagoda and admire sunset on boat.
+After a local lunch, you will visit the Imperial Citadel, a 19th-century walled fortress taken by North Vietnam during the Tet Offensive in the Vietnam War.
+Later, you’ll embark on a boat cruise along Perfume River to visit Thien Mu Pagoda and admire the sunset on the boat.